mohammedasker/100-days-of-code/log.md

 **Thoughts**: I spend 15 minutes debugging error and the solution is fixing my typo - good.
 And now, I got a new error that won't allow my button to work.
 I think I got a lot of work to do.

+### Day 18: June 28, 2019

+**Today's Progress**: Finished creating the first stage of the game.

+**Thoughts**: My codes looked so terrible that even a monkey can do this.
+The game is working as I intended, but I cannot help thinking that there are better ways I can do.
+I should probably ask someone for their opinion in the future.
+For now, I'll procced to stage 2 of the game.